abdel792/mp3DirectCut/addon/doc/hr/readme.md

 * Ovaj je dodatak kompatibilan s NVDA verzijom 2019.3 i novijim verzijama.

+## Promjene u 20231007.0.0 ##

+* After placing the cutting points and after opening the cutting properties window, with "Ctrl+N", adding accessibility to the title of this window by indicating the part index.
+* In reading mode, after moving the start or end markers of selections with keys 1 to 6 of the alphanumeric pad, addition of automatic start of reading from the new position;
+* Fixed a bug that occurred when consulting the remaining time with "control+shift+r" from the beginning of the track.

 ## Promjene u 20230728.0.0 ##

-* Programskom kodu su dodana flake8 i mypy pravila.
+* Programskom kodu su dodana flake8 i mypy pravila;
 * Namjanja podržana NVDA verzija je promijenjena na 2019.3 kako bi se podržale zabilješke koje su uvedene u Python 3.